krezelj/academia/docs/guides/custom-environments.rst

 *academia* package.
 However there are also some generic wrappers which can speed up the process of creating wrappers for custom environments.

-If your environment is compliant with *gymnasium*'s API, check out :class:`GenericGymnasiumWrapper`.
+If your environment is compliant with *Gymnasium*'s API, check out :class:`GenericGymnasiumWrapper`.
 It contains implementations for all methods exposed by *academia*'s environment API.
 You only need to take care of a few
 things: